 It is also essential that you consider the image you are trying to portray.
 When you are trying to boost your authority as an economist, for example, you’ll have to target established economic publications rather than targeting smaller and less authoritative blogs.

 Follow-up for SEO

 Your work isn’t over the moment you hit “publish”.
 Now, even if you are able to run a successful piece of content that has been published by most of your targeted websites, you still need to ensure that you earn all of the SEO credit.
 Know that many people allow you to publish your content on their site but may not include any backlinks directed to your website.
 This is something that you must be concerned about.

-You can have this effectively done by setting up Google Alert to send you an email whenever your content title is published or your brand is mentioned on any content.
+You can have this effectively done by setting up Google Alert to send you an email whenever your content title is published or your brand is mentioned in any content.
 Also, you may use various services like Followerwonk to help you track social media mentions.

 The moment you have compiled a list of the sites that have published your content, take a close look at each one and see which of them have linked back to your website.

-Certainly, if you are the one who make the content, you surely deserve the credit.
+Certainly, if you are the one who makes the content, you surely deserve the credit.
 However, if you find a website that hasn't linked back, you can reach them through email or give them a tweet and request to include a link directed to your website.
-Don’t worry because if they have utilized your content, most will be happy to return you the favor.
+Don’t worry because if they have utilized your content, most will be happy to return the favor.

 Robert D-Vera specializes in website management and SEO (Search Engine Optimization